neutrofoton/blog/_posts/2021-03-20-domain-driven-design-short-summary.markdown

 For example <code>Address</code> object can not stay by its own.
 It should be belonged to <code>Person</code> object.
 From persistance perspective, *Value Object* does not have its own table in database.

 # How to Recognize Entity or Value Object
 It is not always clear having specific characteristic if a term or notion in a business process is an *Entity* or *Value Object*.
 It depends on the business process itself.
-A good approach to identify whether a notion of object is an *Entity* or *Value Object* is by comparing to *integer*[3].
+A good approach to identify whether a notion of object is an *Entity* or *Value Object* is by comparing to *integer*.

 ```csharp
 //Integer